Tuesday, 18 August 2026

 Related posts

-• Marta Kos EU Enlargement ReformsThe European Commission will unveil internal reforms by Autumn 2025 in preparation for EU enlargement
+• Marta Kos EU Enlargement Pre-Enlargement ReformsThe European Commission will unveil internal reforms by Autumn 2025 in preparation for EU enlargement

 • EU Enlargement Pre-enlargement reformsWithout prior internal reform, an enlarged EU “would risk paralysis”